 What kinds of clauses are possible in a prenup?

-Attention-grabbing press reports frequently describe weird prenup clauses such as the maximum weight a bride or groom can attain, specifying a non-smoking marriage, or guaranteed post-separation cat visitation rights.
+Attention-grabbing press reports frequently describe weird prenup clauses such as the maximum weight a bride or groom can attain, specifying a non-smoking marriage, or guaranteed post-separation cat parenting time rights.
 Such clauses are not invalid just because they make some people laugh.

 Generally, nearly anything can be included in a prenuptial agreement.
 More common clauses involve how property and retirement funds will be distributed in case of divorce or death, spousal support after divorce, and the like.